mlanza/atomic/README.md

 reg({$state, s}); //registry aids interactivity
 ```
-Then begin fleshing out your core with domain logic, nothing but pure functions and using them to tell your app's story.
+Then begin fleshing out your `sokoban` core with domain logic, nothing but pure functions and using them to tell your app's story.
 Everything else including the program machinery (atoms, signals, routers, queues, buffers, buses, etc.) and glue code goes into `main`.

 Keep `main` trivially simple at first.
 For a time this lone atom provides all the harness necessary to run the simulation.